bbauska/meta-react-basics/README.md

 </p>
 <!-- (width="5.0in" height="2.596824146981627in"} -->

-As the components are self-contained, they have their own HTML, CSS, and JavaScript logic for functionality.
+<p>As the components are self-contained, they have their own HTML, CSS, and
+JavaScript logic for functionality.</p>

-For example, the payment section component has a JavaScript function that submits a payment when a button is clicked.
+<p>For example, the payment section component has a JavaScript function
+that submits a payment when a button is clicked.</p>

-It's important to know that the use of components in website UI design is not limited to just React.
+<p>It's important to know that the use of components in website UI design
+is not limited to just React.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ w1-s09-l. components and compost ability (36) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->